 - Unresponsive design

-A website that is not optimized for mobile devices is a major issue for the vast majority of visitors who search the internet using smartphones.
+A website that is not optimised for mobile devices is a major issue for the vast majority of visitors who search the internet using smartphones.
 An unresponsive website design can make it difficult for visitors to navigate and view content on their mobile screens.
 To prevent this, you should use a mobile-friendly design that adjusts to the screen size of the device being used.

 - Poor content quality

 Content is king, and poor content quality can quickly turn off visitors.
 If a site’s content is poorly written, lacks relevance, or is difficult to understand, visitors will leave.
-Website owners should try to improve the quality of the content, make sure it is organized in a logical manner, and provides value to the visitor.
+Website owners should try to improve the quality of the content, make sure it is organised in a logical manner, and provides value to the visitor.